Brooklyn private independent school

 • We support the rapid growth of the Computer Science program, which began as a single coding class and is now a full, multidivisional curriculum, to which we added an additional full time faculty member.

-• The school has added sports teams, additional coaching, and upgraded our level of competition for girls by joining the AAIS league.
-Currently, nearly three-quarters of the Middle and Upper school students compete in team sports.
+• The school has added sports teams, additional coaching, and upgraded our level of competition.
+This season we have won the ACIS playoff championship in girls volleyball and soccer and boys cross country.
+Currently, more than three-quarters of the Middle and Upper school students participate in our athletic programs.

 The Board of Trustees believes that the strength of Berkeley Carroll lies in the excellence of its program and educators, and its commitment to state-of-the art facilities and innovation.
-But as importantly, it is the commitment and trust that is shared among faculty, students and parents that make Berkeley Carroll the vibrant and inclusive intellectual community that it is today and ensures its bright future.
+But as importantly, it is the shared commitment and trust among faculty, students, and parents that make Berkeley Carroll the vibrant and inclusive intellectual community that it is today and that ensures its bright future.